javigzz/MediaLinker/README.md

 # TODOS
-- i18n mensajes interfaz
+- i18n
-- bloqueo de interfaz mientras acción se ejecuta (nivel de linea)
-- atributo 'name' en plantillas para linked
+- remove 'name' attribute in templates for linked entities (not media entities)